PetrKryslUCSD/MeshCore.jl/docs/issues-and-ideas.md

 using DocumenterTools
 DocumenterTools.genkeys(user="PetrKryslUCSD", repo="git@github.com:PetrKryslUCSD/MeshCore.jl.git")

-and follow the instructions to install the keys:
+and follow the instructions to install the keys.